Unity-Technologies/ml-agents/docs/Training-on-Amazon-Web-Service.md

 4. Start X Server and make the ubuntu use X Server for display:

     ```
-    //Start the X Server
+    //Start the X Server, press Enter to come to the command line
     sudo /usr/bin/X :0 &

-    //Start another ssh session, as the & in the previous command sometimes doesn't work.
+    //Check if Xorg process is running
+    //You will have a list of processes running on the GPU, Xorg should be in the list.
+    nvidia-smi

+    //Make the ubuntu use X Server for display
     export DISPLAY=:0
     ```